 It is true that you should not listen to others and follow your heart.
 But it also enjoins upon you to use some discretion and stop it from going wild.
 For example, you have a lovely partner, good kids, and a happy family.
 Why should you, then think of seeking pleasures outside your relationship?

-Sometimes life takes its own course regardless of how hard you try to mould it according to your desire.
+Sometimes life takes its own course regardless of how hard you try to mold it according to your desire.
 Ruminating over such ‘tantrums’ of lie and faulting yourself can only increase the sense of pain and anguish.

 Accept and love yourself as you are with all your strengths and infirmities.
 It, however, does not mean you should not try to improve upon your weaknesses or overcome them.
 But some weaknesses are only very human.
 They define your humanness.
 Accept them without harboring any sense of guilt.

 You yourself, as much as anybody in the entire universe, deserve your love and affection. ~ Buddha

 4. Keep moving

 Quite often you make a wrong choice despite utmost diligence and suffer due to it.
-It would be no use mulling and regretting over what you should/should not have done.
+It would be no use mulling and regret over what you should/should not have done.
 If you focus on moving ahead, you will be left with no time to think of the past mistakes or regret them.

 Regrets generally crop up when you ponder over the past.
 There is nothing wrong in going down the memory lane to revisit the good old days.
 Past may also be remembered to learn from it.
 But brooding constantly over your past mistakes and feeling guilty all the time may tell adversely on your general well-being.